Patrick564/contacts_calendar/README.md

 ### Installing

-#### Python enviroment
+#### Python environment

-Clone this proyect
+Clone this project

 ```bash
 git clone https://github.com/Patrick564/contacts_calendar.git
 ```

-If yout don't have a virtual enviroment create one (call folder as you like)
+If you don't have a virtual environment create one (call folder as you like)

 ```bash
 python -m venv .venv